TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 ![Red variant](/day1/UseR/images/SetWD1.png?width=20pc)

-However, you should always start a fresh project (**File | New Project...**) that would automatically set up your working directory without having to point out to it in your script file.
+However, you should always start a fresh project (**File | New Project...**) that would automatically set up your working directory without having to point it out to it in your script file.
 You should read [Project-oriented workflow 💻🔥](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) article by [Jenny Bryan](https://jennybryan.org/) to convince yourself that this would be a good habit you should adopt.

 ## R Packages